• Skip to primary navigation

 Presses the potatoes through a screen with holes and creates a smooth consistency with no lumps.
 If you really want airy fluffy mashed potatoes, the ricer is the way to go.
 A masher or mixer will work, but it never gets all the little lumps out completely.

-You can use any cream; heavy cream, half and half, whipping cream, or heavy whipping cream.
-Even milk works fine if that is what you have in a pinch.
+You can use any dairy product; heavy cream, half and half, whipping cream, or heavy whipping cream.
+Even hot milk works fine if that is what you have in a pinch.
+Add a little extra cream or additional milk ¼ cup at a time, give a good stir, then see if is the creamy texture you want.

 Nutrition